ginstrom/paladin-novel/manuscript/chapter-08.md

 The faces looking back at him showed fear, yes, but also determination.
 These were no longer the broken fugitives who had stumbled into his care.
 They were his people, bound together by shared danger and common purpose.

 And tomorrow, that bond would be tested by fire.

+***

+Three days later, the expedition returned with more than just food.

+Gond watched as the heavily laden horses picked their way down the valley's narrow entrance, their riders weary but triumphant.
+The Thornfield farmstead had yielded better than expected—not just grain and preserved meat from the root cellars, but tools, weapons, and materials the fleeing family had been forced to abandon.

+"Two wagonloads of grain," Pell reported, dismounting with obvious relief.
+"Enough to last us another month, maybe more if we're careful.
+Plus salt pork, dried beans, and a barrel of honey."

+"And the rest?"
+Gond asked, noting the bundles strapped to every available surface.

+Korven stepped forward, his scarred hands cradling a collection of iron tools like precious treasures.
+"Proper hammers, tongs, files.
+A set of chisels that'll let me work real detail into the metal."
+His eyes gleamed with anticipation.
+"And three ingots of good steel—not the scrap we've been melting down, but proper forged metal."

+Dax emerged from behind one of the horses, struggling with a heavy bundle.
+"Carpenter's tools," he said, setting down his burden with a grunt.
+"Saws, planes, measuring squares.
+And enough iron nails to build proper structures instead of lashing everything together with rope."

+The transformation in the settlement's capabilities was immediate.
+Within days, the sound of Korven's improved forge rang across the valley as he worked the new steel into proper weapons and tools.
+Dax's crews began replacing their crude shelters with solid timber buildings, the walls fitted with proper joints instead of rough-hewn logs.

+"It's amazing what a difference real tools make," Lira observed, watching a crew raise the frame of what would become their first permanent storehouse.
+"We're not just surviving anymore.
+We're building something that could last."

+Gond nodded, but his eyes were already turning toward the horizon.
+The Thornfield expedition had proven something important—that the abandoned settlements held resources they desperately needed.
+And if one farmstead could yield so much, what might they find in the ruins of larger communities?

+The question would have to wait.
+For now, they had food, tools, and hope.
+It was enough to keep them alive, and strong enough to face whatever came next.